 Once you’ve identified your dating philosophy, why not devise a dating strategy?
 Create a list of goals and how you intend to achieve them.
+Which methods are you going to use to meet more people?
+There are so many apps to choose from, each targeted at different groups.
+There are also the free chatlines or specialist singles events and parties that are organized in your area.
 Perhaps you’re aiming to ask out at least one new person a week.
 Well, decide how you’re going to meet them!
 Maybe you plan to sign up for three apps, or maybe you only have the time for one.
 Or if you’re not into digital dating, perhaps you should research local dodgeball leagues or wine tastings as a way to find some cuties.
 Just like when you were writing essays in Grade 12 history class, it pays to do your research where dating is concerned.

 Make Dating a Team Sport